SOP for Transfer of Analytical Procedure

 Transferring Unit (TU):

-A laboratory (Batch Release Site/QC Laboratory at Manufacturing Site/Contract Laboratory/AR Laboratory etc. as applicable), that is transferring a method to another laboratory (Batch Release Site/QC Laboratory at Manufacturing Site/Contract laboratory/AR Laboratory, etc, as applicable is called a Transferring Unit(TU)
+A laboratory (Batch Release Site/QC Laboratory at Manufacturing Site/Contract Laboratory/AR Laboratory etc. as applicable), that is transferring a method to another laboratory (Batch Release Site/QC Laboratory at Manufacturing Site/Contract laboratory/AR Laboratory, etc, as applicable is called a Transferring Unit (TU)

-Receiving Unit:
+Receiving Laboratory

 A laboratory (Batch Release Site/QC Laboratory at Manufacturing Site/Contract Laboratory/AR Laboratory, etc., as applicable) that is receiving a method from another laboratory (Batch Release Site/QC Laboratory at Manufacturing Site/Contract Laboratory/AR Laboratory, etc., as applicable) for routine use is called a Receiving Unit (RU).

-Collaborate or Indirect Type of Method Transfer:
+Collaborate or Indirect Type of Method Transfer

 An approach to Analytical Method Transfer that involves analysis of the same batches by both Transferring and Receiving Units at respective locations.